 To be considered for the Ph.D. in Aviation, students must prove themselves to be proficient, motivated, and experienced.
 To do so, they must write several essays, as well as meet educational requirements and have the recommendation of several respected professional and academic peers or mentors.

-Once the application has been completed and returned, the Ph.D.
+Once the application has been completed, the Ph.D.
 Admissions Committee will review the materials using predetermined standards and make admissions recommendations to the Chair of the Department of Doctoral Studies.
 Admissions requirements represent the minimum standards typically achieved by our students.

 Earning a Ph.D. in Aviation from Embry-Riddle comes with costs, but we’ve worked to make it as easy as possible for students to receive assistance and pay for their tuition and other expenses.